SimYen/cat-community/README.md

 8. Deploy to Heroku.

 Learning Journey:
-- Wireframing and ERD diagrams help greatly in creating functionality for the application.
+- Wireframing and ERD diagrams help greatly in scoping and creating functionality for the application.
-- Having a basic Front End framework can reduce functions required that can be solved by UI.
+- Having a basic Front End framework from the start can reduce functions required that can be solved by UI.

 Furthers:
 - To incorporate API for entering of addresses.
+- To incorporate Cloudinary widget for uploading of images.
 - To provide status update of cats.
 - To add tables for vet visits.